 3. Consider Wheels

 Some trampoline models, Springfree is one of them, have wheels you can put on your trampoline to move them easier.
+You can find them here.
 They quickly slip under the legs of the trampoline, making it much easier to move from one place to another.
-These work great when you want to move your trampoline to mow under it.
+These work great when you want to move your trampoline often, to mow under it for example.
 I find moving mine every week ensures the whole lawn stays green all summer.

 4. Try some help with lubricants

 It has been suggested that putting some WD40 on the legs will help move it across the grass.
 I am sure cooking spray would also work.
 This is really going to depend on whether your grass is wet or dry.
 If lifting the trampoline is impossible, it’s worth trying.